What is USL?

 The Pi Squared Universal Settlement Layer

 USL provides end-to-end correctness guarantees for generic computations, adhering to a blockchain system's typical constraints and minimizing the trust base.
 As a result, USL encourages the adoption of verifiable computing as the standard paradigm for distributed computing.
-This is achieved without requiring domain-specific languages (DSLs) or execution environments, all while being efficient and scalable.
+This is achieved without requiring (DSLs) or execution environments, all while being efficient and scalable.

 USL supports all kinds of computations conducted off-chain, typically occurring at layers above it.
-Regardless of their complexity, these computations are versatile and adaptable to execute in any chosen language or virtual machine (VM) without necessitating compilers or language-specific VMs.
+Regardless of their complexity, these computations are versatile and adaptable to execute in any chosen language or (VM) without necessitating compilers or language-specific VMs.

-You can learn more about K here.
+You can learn more about.

 USL is agnostic to computation methods, which allows upper layers to implement optimizations and utilize their preferred architectures.
 There are no restrictions on how computations are performed, as this falls outside the scope of USL's concerns.